ntalbott/relix/README.md

 ### MultiIndex

 Multi indexes allow multiple matching primary keys per indexed value, and are ideal for one to many relationships.
-They can include an ordering, and are declared using #multi in the redix block:
+They can include an ordering, and are declared using #multi in the relix block:

-    redix do
+    relix do
       multi :account_id, order: :created_at
     end